 When can I pay?

-You can pay for classes through our Online Shop at any point in the term or the year.
+You can make termly and half termly bookings through our Online Shop in advance of and during each term.
 Please note that class fees are non-refundable.

-Not at all, we offer Level 1 classes for complete beginners or those returning to dance after a long break, and our teachers will take the time to cover the essential basics of the technique and build confidence over a number of sessions.
+Beginners classes are for complete beginners or those returning to dance after a break.
+Our teachers will take the time to cover the essential basics of the technique and build confidence over a number of sessions.

 Can you let me know about accessibility?

-The Laban Building is fully accessible, all classes are in principle open to people with disabilities.
+The Laban Building is fully accessible; all classes are in principle open to people with disabilities.
 If you have any special requirements it is helpful if you discuss them with us beforehand.
-Please contact us on 020 8691 8600, or [email protected].
+Please contact us on 020 8305 9477 or at [email protected].

 What should I wear?

-It's best to wear soft comfortable clothing that is easy to move in such as tracksuit bottoms and a T-shirt with extra layers for warmth.
-For ballet you can wear tight fitting clothing so that your teacher can check your alignment.
-You should expect to do all classes in bare feet, except Ballet and Zumba.
-For Ballet classes you should wear soft ballet shoes if they have them, but tight fitting socks would be a good alternative.
-We do not offer Pointe work Evening classes at Laban.
-For Zumba classes please wear trainers with non-marking soles.
-Jazz classes can be done in bare feet or jazz shoes or trainers with non-marking soles.
-To ensure your safety and the safety of others, we ask that that you don't wear jewellery when taking part in a class.
+It's best to wear soft comfortable clothing that is easy to move in, such as tracksuit bottoms and a T-shirt with extra layers for warmth.
+For ballet it is helpful if you can wear tight fitting clothing, so that your teacher can check your alignment.
+You should expect to do all classes in bare feet, except Ballet, Jazz and Street Dance.
+For Ballet classes you should wear soft ballet shoes if you have them, but tight fitting socks would be a good alternative at the barre for beginners.
+We do not offer Pointe work as part of our Ballet classes.
+Jazz and Street Dance classes can be danced in bare feet or jazz shoes/trainers with non-marking soles.
+To ensure your safety and the safety of others, we ask that that you don't wear jewelry when taking part in a class.